ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 a way that might happen; the additional support of [local modules](https://github.com/ghc-proposals/ghc-proposals/pull/283) would allow for even easier use of punned identifiers in pun-avoiding code.

+### Syntactic unification

-More generally, we advocate the following principle:
+Going further, we aim to support the following principle:

 **Syntactic Unification Principle (SUP).** In the absence of punning, there is no difference between type-syntax and term-syntax.